 I’ve assembled a little list of some of the all-time great summer fright flicks.
 I’ve thrown in some spooky-doos too, so it’s not all giant sharks and chainsaws.
+If you’re planning a movie marathon with your friends, get ready to throw on your Horror Hoodie, get the popcorn ready and prepare for a night of some of the best horror movies ever made, I think so anyway.
 Some of these you’ll know and love, and some of them may be just the ticket for when that mercury pushes a little too close to the top of the thermometer and you’re looking for something different.

 Let’s start big, shall we?
 You know Jaws.
 You love Jaws.
 If you haven’t seen Jaws, please go buy a copy of Jaws right now and watch it.
 I promise you it’s more important than this list.
 Or whatever work you happen to be shirking while reading this list.